Soft connection in training

 Restart and confidence building

-Restarts: for horses that have been sitting (often 2+ years).
-We re-establish basics, restore confidence, and rebuild feel so the work is safe and clear.
+Restart Programs are for horses that have been out of work for an extended period, often two or more years.
+We re-establish basics, rebuild confidence, and restore feel so the work is safe, clear, and sustainable.

-• Rebuild forward, brakes, and steering with softness
+• Rebuilding forward, brakes, and steering with softness

-• Owner coaching to maintain clarity at home
+• Owner coaching to help maintain clarity at home

 Tell us what’s happening